-Trust Based Relational Intervention (TBRI) is the heart and soul of The Connecting Space.
-We know that every person has an inborn need to connect, but for some of the children we serve this need has been overshadowed by fear caused by negative early experiences which make true connections so very hard for them.
+Trust-Based Relational Intervention (TBRI) is the heart and soul of much of the teaching here at The Connecting Space.
+We know that every person has an inborn need to connect, but for some of the children we serve, this need has been overshadowed by fear caused by negative early experiences which make lasting connections so very hard for them.

 “When you connect to the heart of a child, everything is possible.”

 TBRI® is designed for children from “hard places” such as abuse, neglect, and/or trauma.
 Because of their histories, children from hard places have changes in their bodies, brains, behaviors, and belief systems.

 While a variety of parenting strategies may be successful in typical circumstances, children from hard places need caregiving that meets their unique needs and addresses the whole child.